cacooper21/Jeopardy/README.md

   code cleanup and formatting, added Headers to code.

   Christian:  Assisted with the development of the client and server and set up repository

+  Aden : Assisted with the development of the client and server